hlship/cli-tools/README.md

 The `<LABEL>` is a string used in the summary, and in validation error messages;
 the `<DOC>` is a string used in the summary.
 After that come key/value pairs.

-* `:optional` (boolean) -- if true, the argument may be omitted if there isn't a command line argument to match
+* `:optional` (boolean, default false) -- if true, the argument may be omitted if there isn't a command line argument to match

-* `:repeatable` (boolean) -- if true, then any remaining command line arguments are processed by the argument
+* `:repeatable` (boolean, default false) -- if true, then any remaining command line arguments are processed by the argument

-* `:parse-fn` - passed the command line argument, returns a value, or throws an exception
+* `:parse-fn` - passed the command line argument string, returns a value, or throws an exception

 * `:validate` - a vector of function/message pairs